vladimir-tutin/Plex-Auto-Collections/README.md

 #### Poster (Details Subattribute)

 There are four ways to set a poster image for a collection: local image, public URL, TMDb collection, or TMDb actor.

-Local assets are supported by running the script with posters in the `poster-directory`.
-If a) the `details` attribute is set and b) there are no details filled out for the poster, the script will attempt to match a collection name with an image file of the same name.
-Images should be placed in the configured folder (typically `../config/posters` or `./posters`).
-For example, create an image `Jurassic Park.png` and placed it in the `posters` directory.
+Local assets are supported by running the script with posters in the `poster-directory` or `image-directory`.
+See the Image Server section below for more details or to specify a specific place in your file system for a poster use `file-poster`.

+If multiple posters are found the script will ask which one you want to use or just take the first one in the list if update mode is on.

 If you want to use an image publicly available on the internet:
 ```yaml